weiguovisuals/sus-4o/README.md

 🎓 QUICK START PROMPT

-If you’re a new user:
+If you’re a fking newbie:

 Explain how you structure responses using SUS-4o logic.